Munich family offices · Cross-border positioning

 What this work does not include.

 No legal services.
 No German company formation or US entity formation.
 No SFO or MFO structure design.
 No foundation, Stiftung, trust, or SPV setup.
 No BaFin licensing, EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No investment advice.
 No investment management.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 Frequently asked.